 C21.
 Lines 151-160.
 Major lacks of explanation and validation of the protocol.
 See specific comments on Eimeria model .

-This protocol has been validated, we added the precision: “This method was validated in an infection experiment in NMRI mice (Al-khlifeh et al., 2019).
+This protocol has been validated, we added: “This method was validated in an infection experiment in NMRI mice (Al-khlifeh et al., 2019).
 We considered ΔCt = -5 our limit of detection as at this limit it was possible to obtain genotyping data for all samples using independent PCR reactions (Ahmed et al., 2019; Jarquín-Díaz et al., 2019)” (line 173 ff new)

 C22.
 Lines 164-165 : “the median of parasite load across all hosts” : that is, one median for all the data set?
 One median for the studied HZ?
 Median (for non-parametric distribution), as well as mean (for parametric one), is a weak parameter to represent data when analyzed alone.
 Why not conserving more parameters of the distribution (percentiles for instance)?
 Why not sub-dividing the sampling according to the HI or areas across the zone, to define more medians and thus to keep more representativeness of the overall variance?